 Throughout your pregnancy journey, hormones are at an all-time high and constantly fluctuating.
 Although this can result in a so-called ‘pregnancy glow’, it’s often overtaken and overlooked by other profound effects on your skin, such as increased dryness, sensitivity, pigmentation, acne, stretch marks and breakouts.
 Rest assured, these won’t stick around for too long!
 But until then, this calls for a change in your skincare regime, as the ingredients in your current products may be too potent for your heightened sensitivity.

 So, you’re probably wondering… which ingredients should you look out for?
 And which ingredients CAN you use?
-We’ll explore this in further detail in chronological order of your skincare routine to make it easier.
+We’ll explore this in further detail in chronological order of your skincare routine.

 A popular substance often found within cleansers is Salicylic Acid due to its skin-clearing benefits.
 However, for the safety of you and your little one, it is recommended to avoid using this ingredient and instead incorporate alternatives.